-Overall, while we have shown that the recommendation to limit sub-sampling for length frequency data at 100 to 150 fish per haul was robust to bin structure and spatial scale we recommend that analysts in other regions evaluate their data in a similar manner as we have to determine if over-sampling is occurring.
+Overall, while we have shown that the recommendation to limit sub-sampling for length frequency data at 100 to 150 fish per haul was robust to bin structure and spatial scale we recommend that analysts in other regions evaluate their data in a similar manner to determine if over-sampling is occurring.
 We suggest that these results are general to the expansion methods employed in other regions, where nuanced differences will not have an impact to such a degree that would appreciably change these results.
 In terms of application to other stocks, and the sample sizes that would be necessary to conduct this analysis, we would recommend that the stocks evaluated have a reasonable amount of hauls in which the length frequency sampling exceeds 100 fish.
 We would also recommend that stocks evaluated would be sampled representatively across their distribution range (i.e., all length samples do not come from a small portion of the survey area or range of distribution for the species).
 For application to age composition, we suggest that whether the ages are collected randomly or are stratified that expansion methods like those used here be applied (in order to account for different sampling strategies) when conducting analysis to determine consequences of sub-sampling.
 Finally, a universal concern when considering sub-sampling is the opportunity cost of not having collected samples that may be needed to address some future analysis that could be developed.
 We propose, in terms of length frequency sampling at the haul level, that our results show that limiting sampling to 100 to 150 fish per haul provides adequate information to conduct current and future analyses.
 Our results consistently show that sub-sampling at these levels produces unbiased results as well as not having any added benefit in length composition or uncertainty beyond these sampling levels regardless of bin or spatial structure of the data.